Standard Cost of Attendance

 A one-time fee for newly-admitted international students for Columbia University visa supervision.

 - Dependent Care Allowance for Cost of Attendance Increases: $5,000 allowance for first child; $4,000 each additional child.
 Please contact our office for details regarding the regulations and documentation required for a dependent care allowance.
 Please note that a dependent care allowance is not a grant.
 The dependent care allowance provides an increase to the cost of attendance to permit additional loan borrowing for eligible students.

 The University has accepted a second allocation of the Higher Education Emergency Relief Funds (HEERF) from the federal government.
 This funding allows for the awarding of emergency financial aid grants to eligible students for expenses related to the pandemic.

-While the funding that we have available is limited, it will provide some assistance to certain students who are enrolled for the fall semester at the Law School.
+While the funding that we have available is limited, it will provide some assistance to certain students who are enrolled for the fall and spring semesters at the Law School.
 The Law School plans to use the HEERF funds to make grants of $500 available for every student during the 2021-2022 academic year who has been previously awarded institutional grant aid, including our returning 2L and 3L students.

 The Law School's Financial Aid Office will provide the Higher Education Emergency Relief Fund Certification form to these students, which indicates the eligible uses of this grant and to which the students can certify their need for the funds.